atquya/Sportradar/README.md

 # Sportradar
-This is a task for sportRadar
+This is a task for Sportradar

 The task is to create a live score feed of football matches in WC.